18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 - Expense ratio: 2.00%

-The Grayscale Bitcoin Trust (GBTC, $44.65) is one of a handful of ETF-esque funds that are nonetheless not ETFs, nor mutual funds, for that matter.
-Instead, i's what's described as a closed-end grantor trust.
+The Grayscale Bitcoin Trust (GBTC, $27.78) is one of a handful of ETF-esque funds that are nonetheless not ETFs, nor mutual funds, for that matter.
+Instead, it is what's described as a closed-end grantor trust.
 This means that it issues a fixed number of shares when it goes public, and then those shares are traded "over-the-counter" (OTC).

 That has been the case with GBTC ever since its launch (as the Bitcoin Investment Trust) in 2013.
-Today, the Grayscale Bitcoin Trust trades at a 14% discount to the NAV of the bitcoins held by the Trust, meaning you were effectively buying bitcoins for 86 cents on the dollar.
-At the other end of the spectrum, it traded at a 40% premium in December 2020.
+Today, the Grayscale Bitcoin Trust trades at a 25% discount to the NAV of the bitcoins held by the Trust, meaning you're effectively buying bitcoins for 75 cents on the dollar.

 Investors concerned about fees might not like the fact the trust charges a 2% management fee.
 That's sky-high compared to an average fee of 0.53% for ETFs, and still lofty compared to the average fee of 1.42% for mutual funds.